 Every retailer understands the importance of capitalizing on the back-to-school shopping frenzy.
 It’s the second most important event on the retail calendar after the winter holiday season.

-As consumer shopping habits continue to evolve, retailers will need to reconsider their marketing strategies and come up with back-to-school campaign ideas, focusing on an omnichannel approach to attract customers from both online and in-store channels.
+As consumer shopping habits evolve, retailers must reconsider their marketing strategies and develop back-to-school campaign ideas, focusing on an omnichannel approach to attract customers from both online and in-store channels.

 According to the National Retail Federation, more college students and their families are planning to shop this year compared to last year and spend an average of $1,199 on college or university items, matching last year’s record.

-However, with inflation eroding the purchasing power of many parents, retailers will need to be more resourceful in their back-to-school campaign ideas and take into account new trends to meet their customers’ expectations.
-In this article, we’ll discuss some back-to-school 2022 spending predictions and trends, then share some of the best back-to-school campaign ideas.
+However, with inflation eroding the purchasing power of many parents, retailers will need to be more resourceful in their back-to-school campaign ideas and consider new trends to meet their customers’ expectations.
+In this article, we’ll discuss back-to-school 2023 spending predictions and trends, then share some of the best back-to-school campaign ideas.

 The back-to-school shopping season is the second biggest after Black Friday and Christmas.
 According to the annual survey released in 2022 by the National Retail Federation and Prosper Insights & Analytics, as inflation continues to rise, one-third of consumers (38%) said they are cutting back on spending in other areas to cover the cost of items for the upcoming school year.
 New purchasing trends are becoming more apparent.

-The back-to-school market is valued at $34.4 billion, up 5.8 percent from the previous year.
+The back-to-school market is valued at $31.2 billion.
 Although the market continues to expand, it is growing slower due to declining enrollment in elementary and secondary schools.
 Today, 8% of parents homeschool their children (up from 4% in 2021), and they are likely to spend 15% less than the average back-to-school buyer.

 Emerging new priorities